Sustainable Agriculture Institute

 - The employee will be formally notified of his eligibility status and the amount of leave he is entitled to

 - Alternate arrangements, such as working part-time instead of taking full leave, must be in writing and agreed upon by both employee and employer

 - The employee will begin his paternity leave at the specified date unless the child is born early.
 In such cases, the employee may begin his leave on the day of birth

 *The leave may begin within a specified number of weeks after the birth of a child or, in cases of adoption, within some days after placement or arrival in the country (when the child was overseas).

 Employees are advised to consult with their immediate supervisor or the human resources department to ensure they have adequate information about benefits and procedures.

 Employees may interrupt their leave for reasons allowed by the law or the company.
-Return to work is obligatory at the determined date, unless there is a request for leave extension.
+Return to work is obligatory at the determined date unless there is a request for a leave extension.
 Failure to return will be considered job abandonment.